jimorc/WSL-Guide/0251-OpenSUSE.md

 You are then asked if you want to use the same password for the root user.
-If you answer *yes*, installation will complete, and your are presented with a bash command prompt:
+If you answer *yes*, installation will complete, and you are presented with a bash command prompt:

 ![](images/opensuseinstallcomplete.png)